chrissimpkins/chug/README.md

 $ which brew
 ```

-If the output from the above command is not `usr/local/bin/brew`, please see the [Homebrew documentation](http://brew.sh/) for details on how to install on the recommended path.
+If the output from the above command is not `usr/local/bin/brew`, please see the [Homebrew documentation](http://brew.sh/) for details on how to modify your install path.

 ## Install